 - Garden of Eden (Start here)

-They all successively build on the ones before – so starting at the beginning will give a much better and more clear understanding the first time.
-This overall reading and hermeneutical (interpretative) frame will also provide the foundation for the reading of the aftermath in the Garden of Eden (Canto 32 and 33), and for the ascent into the Heavens, in Paradiso.
+All the essays successively build on the ones before – so starting at the beginning gives a better and more clear understanding overall.
+This hermeneutical frame will also provide the foundation for the Tree and Final Restoration in the Garden of Eden (Canto 32 and 33), and for the further ascent into the Heavens, in Paradiso.